AdobeDocs/media-analytics.en/help/reporting/dimensions/chapter-offset.md

 ## How this dimension is populated

-Chapter offset is set by the player on every `media.chapterStart` event.
+Chapter offset is set by the player on every [chapter start](/help/implementation/events/chapters/chapter-start.md) event.

 | Reporting system | Source |
 | --- | --- |